toqueteos/webbrowser/README.md

 It just opens a webpage, most browsers will open it on a new tab.

+**Looking for alternatives/more features?** Try out https://github.com/pkg/browser it does what webbrowser does and more!

 It is licensed under the MIT open source license, please see the [LICENSE.txt](https://github.com/toqueteos/webbrowser/blob/master/LICENSE.txt) file for more information.

 Crossplatform support